-This plan is right for you if you've been walking or exercising regularly for the last three months and can walk continuously for an hour.
+This is an aggressive training plan so you should already be in decent shape, have been walking or exercising regularly for the last three months, and able to comfortably walk continuously for more than an hour.
+Please check with your doctor before starting this or any exercise program.
 Here is an overview of the training plan to prepare you to walk 13.1 miles.